JakeSteam/blog-programming/_posts/2017-01-12-android-asynchronous-orm-database-install.md

 #### Starting The Installer

 Shared preferences are used to store the current database version.
-It’s very reliable, and we aren’t concerned about the user modifying this value if they’re rooted, so security is a non-issue.
+It's very reliable, and we aren't concerned about the user modifying this value if they're rooted, so security is a non-issue.

 If the current database version is non-existent, or set to `NO_DATABASE`(0), then the initial database install needs to be performed, and the new database version saved.
 Otherwise, just return, since no install is needed.